 DFDS Adjusts to 'New Normal' With Job Cuts

 Trucks on DFDS ferry.
-Image credit/S&B
+Image Credit: Ship & Bunker

 European ferry operator DFDS has targeted annual cost savings of DKK 250 million ($37m) as the company adapts to new market conditions.